barbaraschiavinato/front-end-speeches/docs/Q1-2025/real-time-data/performance.md

 ## 7. **Batch Updates to the UI**

 - For frequent real-time updates, batch updates together to avoid triggering too many re-renders.
 For instance, if WebSocket messages are related, you can batch them and update the state in a single call, reducing the number of re-renders.
+- For example using useRef instead of useState prevents unnecessary re-renders by storing messages in a buffer and updating the state in batches, improving performance for high-frequency WebSocket updates.

 ## 8. **Use Libraries for WebSocket Management**